godotengine/godot-docs/learning/features/3d/spatial_material.rst

 The main reason behind this is that transparent materials are rendered using a different technique (sorted from back to front and rendered in order).

-This technique is less efficient (many state changes hapen) and makes the materials unusable with many mid and post processing effects (such as SSAO, SSR, etc) that require perfectly opaque geometry.
+This technique is less efficient (many state changes happen) and makes the materials unusable with many mid and post processing effects (such as SSAO, SSR, etc) that require perfectly opaque geometry.